A Text-To-Text Alignment Algorithm for Better Evaluation of Modern Speech Recognition Systems: Introduction

 Reliable error analysis requires accurate alignment between words in the reference transcript and the model transcript.
 High-quality alignments allow researchers and practitioners to query the model output for specific words or phrases that were mistranscribed, enabling rapid assessment of error severity for critical vocabulary items.
 Levenshtein-based alignment is widely used for this purpose, but as we will show, it often fails to capture plausible correspondences.

 We address this limitation by proposing a new alignment approach that integrates dynamic programming with beam search scoring.
-The contributions of this work are threefold: \begin{itemize}[itemsep=-0.1em] \item We identify key limitations of Levenshtein-based alignment when applied to speech recognition outputs. \item We propose a two-pass alignment algorithm that leverages character-level features and structured transition costs to improve robustness and interpretability. \item We empirically evaluate the method across multiple models and languages, showing consistent improvements over conventional techniques and previous work. \end{itemize}
+The contributions of this work are threefold: \begin{itemize}[itemsep=-0.1em] \item We identify key limitations of Levenshtein-based alignment when applied to speech recognition outputs. \item We propose a robust two-pass alignment algorithm that leverages character-level features and structured transition costs to yield more interpretable alignments. \item We empirically evaluate the method across multiple models and languages, showing consistent improvements over conventional techniques and previous work. \end{itemize}